em7777/aa274_proj/README.md

 `roslaunch asl_turtlebot project_custom.launch`

 ## Known Space Exploration
 This will explore map until fully re-explored only once.
-Use after the entire map has been explored and if we have not identified all food vendors yet. @cr
+Use after the entire map has been explored and if we have not identified all food vendors yet.

 `roslaunch asl_turtlebot frontier_expl.launch known_map:=true`